 Recently, I had the opportunity to read and reflect upon an article in Money Magazine entitled 25 Rules to Grow Rich By, a brief piece outlining 25 basic financial principles that should, in theory, bring about financial success.
 As a young person looking to build the foundations of a financially successful life, my first read-through of the rules made me reflect on my own lifestyle in relation to each rule.
 Was I following that rule?
 Was I really following this one?

 But as I thought about them, I began to wonder how valid each rule really was.
 Were they actually sound financial rules, especially for someone in my shoes?
 Or was it just an off-the-cuff article, not really meant to be taken seriously?
 I began to wonder, so I began to consider them more carefully and to dig a little deeper.
 What I found was a lot of accuracy, but the accuracy varied depending on the audience of the article.

-Over the next twenty five weekdays, I’m going to evaluate each rule in detail, discussing mostly the pros but also the cons.
+I this series, I’m going to evaluate each rule in detail, discussing mostly the pros but also the cons.
 The perspective that I’m going to use is generally my own (with a bit of additional fact-based research), meaning that I’m looking at this list through the eyes of a twentysomething who is climbing out of debt and has (most of) a lifetime of financial choices still to be made.
 Which rules apply to me now?
 Which ones will apply in the future?

 If you want to keep tabs on this series, bookmark this post.
 I will be using it as a table of contents for the series, adding each rule to the list below as I post it.
 At the end of the series, this post will tie together extensive reflections on Money Magazine’s 25 Rules to Grow Rich By.